GaoLabXDU/Beaconet/README.md

 ![PMD](https://github.com/xuxiaohan/Beaconet/blob/main/local_merge_divergence.png)

 ### Experimental environment in our study
+To try our best to help the audience who want to reproduce the results in our paper, we provied the specific version of the required environment and package in the experiments of our paper here.
+We note that it is usually not necessary to install the exactly specific version of these packages for Beaconet.
 The requirements of Beaconet is included in the 'setup.py'. these packages will be automatically installed when install Beaconet.
-For convenience of the audience to reproduce the results in our paper, we provied the specific version of the required environment and package in the experiments of our paper here.
+We provide the specific version of the dependence pacakges because these third-party package may be not strictly garantee backward-compatibility in the latest version.
+For example, they may change the behavor of their function, alter the keywords of arguments and change the default value of arguments when updating their package.
+These changes may potentially lead to different results.
+Thus, some audience may be interested in the older version of these packages.

 Windows 10, HP Pavilion Gaming Desktop 690-07xx